IcaroCaetano/poc-java-streams/README.md

 #### What is it?

-'Supplier<T>' represents a function that produces values without receiving any input.
+`Supplier<T>` represents a function that produces values without receiving any input.